 One of the most consistently challenging aspects of contracting in Burundi is complying with the country’s tax system.
-Whether you’re a contractor or a permanent employee, you have to pay tax on all of your earnings whilst you’re in the country.
 As well as paying tax in Burundi, you might also still be eligible to pay some tax in your home country, and understanding the legislation behind this can be a challenge.
-Do you get double taxation in Burundi?
-It will depend on your nationality and the nature of your assignment in Burundi.
-Getting to grips with the basics of income tax in Burundi and understanding your options helps you work out the best way to organise your affairs.

 If you’re working in Burundi under a permanent contract, many employers will handle your tax under the PAYE (pay-as-you-earn) system.
 This means that they calculate and process your taxes in Burundi for you and then send you a net wage.
 Your income tax, public health insurance, social security and other deductions will all be covered by this payment.
 This is the easiest way to handle your income tax in Burundi, but contractors may not be offered this service because of their short stay with each employer.

 Anybody who can’t pay their tax in Burundi through PAYE is left with the prospect doing everything themselves.

 Do you know much about Burundian Tax Law?
 Does Burundi have a tax treaty with your home country?
 You will need to find out or find someone who can help!
 Income tax in Burundi can range from 20 to 30 percent, and you need to be sure you are placed in the correct tax brackets.

 If you are a contractor and want a calculation on your tax and net retention in Burundi, we can supply it to you free of charge.